Using the JS API to send data to Chameleon, trigger Experiences, and track events.

 Scrolling/focusing a user to a different place/element on the page.

 Submitting some data to your systems (e.g. interest in a feature).

 Opening up another in-product service (e.g. Zendesk chat window).

 Giving a user a delightful surprise.

 To run code from a button, you'll need to leverage button actions.
-When the action is defined, the piece of code included will be run as soon as the button is clicked.
+When the action is defined, the piece of code included will be run as soon as a user clicks the button.

-We have also written an article dedicated to showcasing common use cases for this feature, containing code examples.
+You can also check out this article dedicated to showcasing common use cases for this feature, including code examples.